A relaxing escape in the heart of Harbor Country

 After traveling the world over, staying in the loveliest of places, ever the researcher – taking notes and storing ideas – I was finally ready to take the leap of faith.
 And the universe caught me.
 In just a few months looking for a place in my home state of Michigan, I stumbled upon a beautifully wooded property close to the beach and central to so many local wonders in the heart of Harbor Country.
 Jerry & Paula, the previous owners of 20+ years, have taken such great care of this old Farmhouse.
 It exuded so much love and hospitality, I knew “this must be the place”.

-So, I turned in my title of Vice President for a new title, Innkeeper.
+So, in April of 2021 I turned in my title of Vice President for a new title, Innkeeper.
 I’ve traded Zoom calls for loads of laundry, client dinners for cooking homemade breakfasts, and overnight work trips for welcoming guests from all over.
 I have always been great at planning an epic trip, whether it’s to Austin, Rome, Tokyo or Springfield, IL, and I am beyond excited to be your local expert, sharing with you all the best things to do in this beautiful corner of the world.
 I cannot wait to welcome you to Harbor Country, and The Garden Grove Inn.

 The land originally inhabited by the Three Fires Confederacy – the Ojibwe, the Odawa and the Potawatomi.